aryahonraopatil/Lung-Health-Assesor/README.md

 We used the TensorFlow library to build our CNN model.
 Keras framework of the tensor flow library contains all the functionalities needed to define the architecture of a Convolutional Neural Network and train it on the data.

-While compiling a model we provide these three essential parameters:
+While compiling a model we provide these essential parameters:

-learning rate - the rate at which the model adjusts during training. batch size - the number of data samples processed before updating the model. optimizer – this is the method that helps to optimize the cost function by using gradient descent. loss – the loss function by which we monitor whether the model is improving with training or not. dropout rate - it is used to prevent overfitting, it represents the fraction or proportion of neurons in a specific layer that are randomly set to zero during training. metrics – this helps to evaluate the model by predicting the training and the validation data.
+1. learning rate - the rate at which the model adjusts during training.
+2. batch size - the number of data samples processed before updating the model.
+3. optimizer – this is the method that helps to optimize the cost function by using gradient descent.
+4. loss – the loss function by which we monitor whether the model is improving with training or not.
+5. dropout rate - it is used to prevent overfitting, it represents the fraction or proportion of neurons in a specific layer that are randomly set to zero during training.
+6. metrics – this helps to evaluate the model by predicting the training and the validation data.

 ### Model Evaluation